expload/pravda/doc/dapp-api.md

 ```
 [
     {
-        "data": "<some data from the first event>"
+        "data": "<some data from the first event>",
         "offset": 0
     },
     {
-        "data": "<some data from the second event>"
+        "data": "<some data from the second event>",
         "offset": 1
     }
     ...